openhab/openhab-docs/installation/linux.md

 #### Uninstall

-To uninstall openHAB 2 and get rid of all related files managed by the apt package manager, make a backup, then unistall openHAB and remove the repository:
+To uninstall openHAB 2 and get rid of all related files managed by the apt package manager, make a backup, then uninstall openHAB and remove the repository:

 ```shell
 sudo apt-get purge openhab2*